ddl-dave-heinicke/Domino-Code-Assistant-Workshop/.ipynb_checkpoints/README-checkpoint.md

 ### 5.1 Saving Snippets to a Project

 First, remember back to when we removed rows with null values.
-If we had many columns, and wanted to remove any row that had a null value in any column, we could use the following panda’s code:
+If we had many columns, rather than selecting null values in columns one by one, we could use the following pandas code.
+This drops any row that contains at least one null value in any column:

 ```
 df = df.dropna(axis=0, how='any')